tegorman13/Dissertation/docs/Sections/htw_hugo.md

 Although this extrapolation rule departs from a strictly similarity-based generalization mechanism, EXAM is distinct from pure rule-based models in that it remains constrained by the weights learned during training.
 EXAM retrieves the two nearest training inputs, and the ALM responses associated with those inputs, and computes the slope between these two points.
 The slope is then used to extrapolate the response to the novel test stimulus.
 Because EXAM requires at least two input-output pairs to generate a response, additional assumptions were required in order for it to generate resposnes for the constant group.
 We assumed that participants come to the task with prior knowledge of the origin point (0,0), which can serve as a reference point necessary for the model to generate responses for the constant group.
 This assumption is motivated by previous function learning research (Brown & Lacroix, 2017), which through a series of manipulations of the y intercept of the underlying function, found that participants consistently demonstrated knowledge of, or a bias towards, the origin point (see Kwantes & Neal (2006) for additional evidence of such a bias in function learning tasks).

-See <a href="#tbl-alm-exam" class="quarto-xref">Table 11</a> for a full specification of the equations that define ALM and EXAM, and <a href="#fig-alm-diagram" class="quarto-xref">Figure 15</a> for a visual representation of the ALM model.
+See <a href="#tbl-alm-exam" class="quarto-xref">Table 11</a> for a full specification of the equations that define ALM and EXAM, and **?@fig-alm-diagram** for a visual representation of the ALM model.

 <div id="tbl-alm-exam">